Kurt Pellegrino

 Kurt Joseph Pellegrino (born May 7, 1979) is an American retired mixed martial artist.
 He competed in the lightweight division for Bellator Fighting Championships and Ultimate Fighting Championship.
+He’s a former WEC champion.

 Early life

 Pellegrino wrestled for Point Pleasant Borough High School and placed second in the state in his junior and senior year.
 Pellegrino was a two-time wrestling state finalist.

 Career

 Pellegrino trained with Ricardo Almeida, a world-famous Brazilian Jiu Jitsu competitor at a Renzo Gracie affiliate school.
 He later trained with Kenny Florian's camp in Boston, Massachusetts, and at the Armory in Jupiter, Florida with Justin Haskins, Eduardo Guedes, and Raphael Chaves.
 He subsequently moved to New Jersey, where he opened Kurt Pellegrino's MMA School in Belmar, New Jersey in 2008.

 Ultimate Fighting Championship

 The Italian-American Pellegrino fought Alberto Crane at UFC Fight Night on January 23, 2008, who he defeated via second round TKO.
 The fight was notable as the only preliminary bout aired on the televised card.
 He received Fight of the Night award for this fight.
 Also, Pellegrino had a tooth knocked out early in the fight, which actually ripped a hole in his mouth, under his lip, and still went on to win, impressing fans and commentators alike.

 Despite a strong first round, Pellegrino was defeated by TUF 5 winner Nate Diaz via triangle choke at UFC Fight Night 13 on April 2, 2008, in Broomfield, Colorado.
 As Diaz locked up the choke, he had time to flex for the crowd and throw up double middle fingers before Pellegrino submitted.

 He defeated Thiago Tavares, in a preliminary bout at UFC 88: Breakthrough.
 Pellegrino bloodied Tavares' face in the first round and went on to win by a unanimous decision (29–28, 29–27, 29–27).
 There was a small controversy in the fight, as it appeared that Tavares submitted to an armbar in the second round, but the referee did not stop the bout, causing boos from the audience.
 The fight was awarded Fight of the Night honors and was voted by UFC as the #2 best fight of 2008.

 Pellegrino next fought at UFC Fight Night 17 on February 7, 2009.
 He defeated Rob Emerson by submission due to a rear naked choke in the third round.

 At UFC 101, Pellegrino defeated Josh Neer by unanimous decision (30–27, 30–27, 30–27).
 It was his first win on a UFC main card.

 He was expected to face Frankie Edgar on December 5, 2009 at The Ultimate Fighter 10 Finale, but has been forced off the card due to an injury.

 Pellegrino defeated Fabrício Camões at UFC 111 by rear naked choke earning him Submission of the Night.